KasparovNikolay/ts-prune-modern/README.md

 - `-e, --error` - return error code if unused exports are found
 - `-s, --skip` - skip these files when determining whether code is used.
 (For example, `.test.ts?` will stop ts-prune from considering an export in test file usages)
 - `-u, --unusedInModule` - skip files that are used in module (marked as `used in module`)
+- `--scope` - limit analysis to files within the specified directory path (useful for monorepos)

 CLI configuration options: